I expected my medical abortion at 5 weeks to be excruciatingly painful - but it wasn'tBy anonymous on 16/03/2012

 I was rattled to find I was a month on

 She was practical about it.
-She advised me for a complete blood count, a clotting time test, a test to determine my blood group and an ultra sonography of the pelvis.
-The reports were normal and the sonography confirmed a 4 week 6 day pregnancy with a 4.2mm sized embryo.
+She advised me for a complete blood count, a clotting time test, a test to determine my blood group and ultrasonography of the pelvis.
+The reports were normal and the sonography confirmed a 4-week 6-day pregnancy with a 4.2mm sized embryo.

-Anyway both of us did not once sway from our decision for the abortion.
+Anyway, both of us did not once sway from our decision for abortion.